ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PathView.rst

 |

+.. _sdk_qtquick_pathview_PathView.onPath-prop:

 +--------------------------------------------------------------------------+
 |        \ PathView.onPath : bool                                          |
 +--------------------------------------------------------------------------+

 This attached property holds whether the item is currently on the path.

-If a
+If a :ref:`pathItemCount <sdk_qtquick_pathview#pathItemCount-prop>` has
-`pathItemCount </sdk/apps/qml/QtQuick/PathView#pathItemCount-prop>`__
-has been set, it is possible that some items may be instantiated, but not considered to be currently on the path.
+been set, it is possible that some items may be instantiated, but not considered to be currently on the path.
 Usually, these items would be set invisible, for example:

 .. code:: qml